TuanTran1504/RAG/README.md

 **Conclusion**

-Given the complexity of this project, we may never truly reach a final endpoint, as there will always be opportunities to refine and enhance the model further.
+This project’s complexity means we may never truly reach a definitive endpoint, as there will always be room for refinement and improvement.
+Stay curious, embrace trial and error, and remember there’s always potential to make it better.